The true story that inspired Christopher Nolan's masterpiece 'Oppenheimer'

 There are only a few films that are able to achieve cult status, and Christopher Nolan somehow manages to make such films every time he sits in the director’s chair.
-A look at his directorial history, and you will get a long list of films that have impacted the audience greatly.
-Just a day away from its release, Nolan’s next is expected to have the same kind of influence on moviegoers.
-Oppenheimer, which is based on a true story, will hit the theatres on 21 July, and if critics are to be believed, the audience is not ready for the cinematic experience.
+Oppenheimer, which is based on a true story, will hit the theatres on 21 July 2023, and if critics are to be believed, the audience is not ready for the cinematic experience that will hit them.

 The film is based on American Prometheus, a 2005 biography by Kai Bird and Martin J. Sherwin.
 The plot of the film has been derived from the true story of J. Robert Oppenheimer.
 Robert was a theoretical physicist who played a pivotal role in the invention of the first nuclear weapons.
 The physicist was working on the Manhattan Project, which was a research and development undertaking during World War II, and played a great part in bringing success to United States goverement.
 His efforts triggered the beginning of the Atomic Age, becoming the key premise of Nolan’s film.